Njuelle/how-to-dashboard/part2.md

 This will create a new aggregatable field for each document in our index that returns a 1 or 0 depending on the `state.motion` boolean value.

 Save the new scripted field.
-We just finished the Kibana configuration !
+We just completed the Kibana configuration !

 ## 3- Creating Visualizations and Dashboards

-This is the fun part of this tutorial and that's why you're here !
+Now to the fun part of this tutorial and the reason you're here !
 We're going to create our first graph, ready?
 Let's go!

 Click on the "Visualize" button on the left navigation panel and click "Create a visualization".

 We want our first graph to be a bar graph that displays motion over time, so choose "Vertical Bar" and your index by clicking on "iot".

 Kibana is a great tool for visualizing data in real-time.
-However, for the purpose of this tutorial and to make things simple, we are working with a static dataset.
-First thing to do is to select a time period.
+However, for the purpose of this tutorial, and to make things easier, we will be working with a static dataset.
+The first thing we need to do is select a time period.
 Click on the "time range" button on the top right corner (by default it's set to "Last 15 minutes").
 Now click on "Absolute" and choose a range in the date picker.
 Our preloaded data contains entries from February 2nd, 2018 to February 7th, 2018.
-Pick these dates and then click the "Go" button.
+Select these dates and then click the "Go" button.

 ![Kibana-time-range](img/kibana2.png)